ianxm/tracker/README.markdown

         undo           undo the last modify command used hist           list recently used modify commands
         help           show help

       modify repository:
         set SETVAL     set or increment a value see SETVAL below
         rm             remove occurrences

       import/export:
         export         export data to csv format
                        this will write to stdout unless -o is given import FILE    import data from a csv file with the columns: date,metric,value
                        read from stdin if FILE is '-'

       reporting:
         log            view log of occurrences
         cal            show calendar
         records        show high and low records
         streaks        show consecutive days with or without occurrences graph          draw graph (requires gnuplot)

       tags:
         addtag TAG     tag given metrics with TAG rmtag TAG      untag given metrics with TAG listtags       list all tags

     options:
       general:
-        -d RANGE       specify date range (see RANGE below) see RANGE below
-        -o FILE        write graph image to a file
-        -N             limit output to the last N items this only affects the 'streaks' and 'log' commands --all          select all existing metrics
+        -d RANGE       specify date range (see RANGE below) -o FILE        write graph image or csv export to a file -N             limit output to the last N items this only affects the 'streaks', 'log', 'hist' --all          select all existing metrics
         --repo FILE    specify a repository filename
         --min VAL      min threshold to count as an occurrence -v, --version  show version
         -h, --help     show help

-      date groupings:
+      date groupings for reports:
         (these are only used by the 'log' and 'graph' commands) -by-day        each day is separate (default)
         -by-week       group weeks together
         -by-month      group months together
         -by-year       group years together
         -by-full       group the full date range together

       values in reports:
         -total         total values (default)
         -count         count of occurrences
+        -percent       percent of days with occurrences
+        -per-day       average per day
-        -avg-week      average total per week
+        -per-week      average per week
-        -avg-month     average total per month
+        -per-month     average per month
-        -avg-year      average total per year
+        -per-year      average per year
-        -avg-full      average total for full date range -pct-week      percent of days with occurrences per week -pct-month     percent of days with occurrences per month -pct-year      percent of days with occurrences per year -pct-full      percent of days with occurrences of full date range

       graphs:
         -line          draw a line graph (default)
         -bar           draw a bar graph
         -point         draw a point graph

     SETVAL:
       =N           set metrics to N
       +N           increment metrics by N
       -N           decrement metrics by N

     RANGE:
       DATE         only the specified date
       DATE..       days from the given date until today ..DATE       days from the start of the data to the specified date DATE..DATE   days between specified dates (inclusive)

     DATE:
       YYYY-MM-DD   specify a date
       today        specify day is today (default)
       yesterday    specify day is yesterday
       today-N      specify day is N days before today

+    examples:
+      > tracker init
+                   initialize the default repository

+      > tracker set -d yesterday jogging =2 set jogging occurrence to 2 for yesterday

+      > tracker set -d today bikecommute +1 increase bikecommute metric by 1 for today

+      > tracker rm bikecommute
+                   remove bikecommute occurrence for today

+      > tracker log -d 2012-01-01.. bikecommute
+                   show a log of all bikecommute occurrences since jan 1, 2012

+      > tracker cal -d 2012-01-01.. wastedtime
+                   show wastedtime calendars for each month from jan 2012 until the current month